eToro vs. Coinbase: Which Platform Should You Choose?

 eToro vs. Coinbase: Fee Schedule

-One of the biggest differences between eToro and Coinbase is their fee structure. eToro users pay a 1% commission on all buy or sell transactions.
+One of the biggest differences between eToro and Coinbase is their fee structure. eToro users pay a 1% commission on all buying and selling transactions.
 While this fee is on the high side, we do like that eToro has become more transparent about its charges.

 Other eToro fees include a $5 withdrawal fee for international users, a conversion fee (charged when converting other fiat currencies to US dollars), and $10 inactive accounts.